 - Cultivate a culture of security.
 A common tactic for fraudsters looking to commit account takeover fraud is to use social engineering.
 By posing as a legitimate customer and contacting support and customer service, these fraudsters will attempt to gain access to accounts by changing contact or login information.
 Once these changes have been made, the fraudster can steal money or goods from the account.
 Because it’s one of the easiest and lowest tech ways to commit fraud, social engineering has seen a rise recently.
 From December 2016 to May 2018, social engineering grew 136%.
 Stopping these scams is crucial to stopping loss of product and revenue for any retailer, and smaller organizations may be at particular risk.

 So how do you stop would-be criminals from duping your support team?
 By cultivating a culture of security with training and awareness.
-Implement annual or bi-annual internal training that updates employees on the latest social engineering tactics and reminds them what to look for on every phone call or support ticket.
+Implement annual or bi-annual internal training that updates employees on the latest social engineering tactics and remind them what to look for on every phone call or support ticket.
 Additionally, reward employees for practicing good cyber hygiene all year round.
 Team members who take their personal cybersecurity and that of the company seriously, are far more likely to spot a fraudster than those who don’t.

 - Use multi-factor authentication.
 While fraudsters aren’t commonly in the business of stealing or utilizing leaked credentials from the dark web, requiring that your customers use multi-factor authentication wherever possible adds an additional layer in preventing account takeovers.
 Additionally, beginning to require strong authentication methods such as MFA will prepare you for being PSD2 compliant as your business grows and becomes subject to increasing scrutiny and regulations.